 In November 2020, the Company entered into a lease agreement with Isabelle Geday, a member of the Board of Directors.
-The lease payments were less than \$0.1 million for both the three months ended September 30, 2023 and 2022 and \$0.1 million for both the nine months ended September 30, 2023 and 2022.
+The lease payments were less than \$0.1 million for both the three months ended March 31, 2024 and 2023.
 In addition, the Company signed a consulting agreement with Ms. Geday on December 1, 2021, which was subsequently assigned to Magillem Design Services S.A., effective January 10, 2022.
 Prior to signing the consulting agreement, Ms. Geday was paid as an executive employee of the Company from December 1, 2020 through November 30, 2021.
 As a consultant, Ms. Geday will provide services for an initial three-year term and is eligible to receive \$26,445 per month for the first 12 months of the consulting term and \$19,445 per month for the remaining 24 months of the consulting term.
-For the three months ended September 30, 2023 and 2022, the Company paid Ms. Geday \$0.1 million for consulting services.
-For the nine months ended September 30, 2023 and 2022, the Company paid Ms. Geday \$0.2 million for consulting services.
+For both the three months ended March 31, 2024 and 2023, the Company paid Ms. Geday \$0.1 million for consulting services.
 Lastly, the 455,000 stock options and 62,200 RSUs granted in connection with Ms. Geday's prior employment continue to vest.

-In December 2022, the Company entered into a no-fee non-exclusive evaluation license agreement of Magillem products with Transchip.
-The evaluation was extended and is ongoing as of September 30, 2023.
+In December 2022, the Company entered into a no-fee non-exclusive evaluation license agreement of Magillem products with Transchip Technology (Nanjing) Co., Ltd. (Transchip), an equity method investee.
+The evaluation was extended and is ongoing as of March 31, 2024.
 Commencing August 2023, Transchip is carrying out a no-fee evaluation of additional Company products.
-See Note 13 Equity Method Investment, to our unaudited condensed consolidated financial statements appearing elsewhere in this Quarterly Report on Form 10-Q for additional discussion of the Company's transactions with Transchip.
+Refer to Note 15 in the 2023 Form 10-K for additional discussion of the Company's transactions with Transchip.